newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/verify-license-massage-therapy.md

 - An official transcript sent by your school in a sealed envelope
 - A [Supervision Certification](https://www.njconsumeraffairs.gov/mbt/Applications/Supervising-Faculty-Member-Certification.pdf) form completed by a licensed massage and bodywork therapist who has supervised the required 100 hours of clinical practice
-- Official exam scores sent directly to the Board in a sealed envelope (scores must be from either the `National Certification Board for Therapeutic Massage and Bodywork|national-certification-board-massage` , or the `Federation of State Massage Therapy Board|state-board-massage`)
+- Official exam scores sent directly to the Board in a sealed envelope (scores must be from either the `National Certification Board for Therapeutic Massage and Bodywork|national-certification-board-massage`  or the `Federation of State Massage Therapy Board|state-board-massage`)

 ### License Verification Requirements

-To verify your employees are licensed, you need the following:
+To verify your employees are licensed, you need:

 - Employee's full name
 - Employee's license number